Adams is Columbus Day Weekend!

 Local Craft Brewers

-Berkshire brewed beers from Bright Ideas from North Adams and Wandering Star from Pittsfield will be available this year!
-Locally made wine from Balderdash Cellars of Pittsfield will also be available.
+Berkshire brewed beers from Bright Ideas of North Adams will be available, as will locally made wine from Balderdash Cellars of Pittsfield and DeMarsico Wine Cellar of North Adams.

 Randy Cormier - Noon to 2 - Randy Cormier is a powerful singer/songwriter who's career includes the popular bands Xavier and Whisky City.
 Randy has played alongside Arlo Guthrie, Willie Nelson, Pete Seeger, Kris Kristoferson and John Mellencamp.